- Social Trauma and Specifics of Memory

 About the journal

-Etnograficheskoe obozrenie [Ethnographic Review] is one of the oldest Russian academic journals dedicated to the study of peoples and cultures of the world.
+Etnograficheskoe Obozrenie [Ethnographic Review] is one of the oldest Russian academic journals dedicated to the study of peoples and cultures of the world.
 The journal was founded in 1889 (published as Etnografia in 1926-30; and as Sovetskaia Etnografia in 1931-1991) and is an edition of the Institute of Ethnology and Anthropology, Russian Academy of Sciences.
 The journal is published by the Russian Academy of Sciences.
 Publication frequency: 6 issues per year.
 Indexed by Scopus, ERIH Plus, and Russian Science Citation Index.
 The journal’s page at the publisher’s website: 2018-2022 — Journals RAS; currently — Academic Journals.

 Editor-in-Chief: Alexei Elfimov (Inst. of Ethnology & Anthropology, Moscow)